 - Customer management: Square can recognize customers by their payment methods, and customers can save their payment preferences for future sales.
 You can ask customers for feedback right after the sale via text or email receipt.
 One drawback is that email campaigns and loyalty programs cost extra.
 For these functions, we suggest Rain or SimpleConsign.

-- High user satisfaction: Square has excellent user reviews, with an average of 4.67 out of 5 on several third-party review sites.
-Its app has 4.4 out of 5 on Android and 4.8 out of 5 on iOS.
-People praise its adaptability and how easy it is to use.
+- High user satisfaction: Square has excellent user reviews; the app scores 4.8 out of 5 on both Android and iOS.
+Users praise its adaptability and how easy it is to use.

 Ricochet: Best for Working With Consignors

 Ricochet earned a 4.13 out of 5 in our evaluation.
 It is a specialized POS system that contains a full set of industry-specific features such as a consignor portal for accessing accounts, supplier tracking, payout management, and tools for managing consignor credit.
 It also includes inventory management and purchase ordering features.

 While its price, support hours, and limited number of integrations kept it from the top of the list, Ricochet is the best choice if you need consignor-specific tools like a consignor portal, split payments, and more.
 Plus, it has an integration with Square, which means that you can combine the two and get the best of both worlds.

 Ricochet’s plan costs $129 per month or $1,199 for an annual subscription.
 This is expensive relative to other software on our list, but if you consider that Ricochet will handle all your consignment needs, POS sales, and online sales, it can be cheaper than, say, Shopify, which requires paid add-ons for consignment features.